PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--accessPolicyType` (string): The type of the access policy of the switch port.
 Only applicable to access ports.
 Can be one of 'Open', 'Custom access policy', 'MAC allow list' or 'Sticky MAC allow list'.
 - `--accessPolicyNumber` (integer): The number of a custom access policy to configure on the switch port.
 Only applicable when 'accessPolicyType' is 'Custom access policy'.
 - `--macAllowList` (array): Only devices with MAC addresses specified in this list will have access to this port.
 Up to 20 MAC addresses can be defined.
 Only applicable when 'accessPolicyType' is 'MAC allow list'.
+- `--macWhitelistLimit` (integer): The maximum number of MAC addresses for regular MAC allow list.
+Only applicable when 'accessPolicyType' is 'MAC allow list'.
+Note: Config only supported on verions greater than ms18 only for classic switches.
 - `--stickyMacAllowList` (array): The initial list of MAC addresses for sticky Mac allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
 - `--stickyMacAllowListLimit` (integer): The maximum number of MAC addresses for sticky MAC allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
 - `--stormControlEnabled` (boolean): The storm control status of the switch port.